mediachain/cccoin/README.md

 ## Status

-Future planned work includes evolving from a single rewards node operating at a time, which can be fired and replaced at any time via a hard fork performed by the users of the network if they collectively choose to do so, toward a softer voting mechanism which will instead allow users to continually vote to elect a consortium of operators for rewards nodes.
+Upcoming development includes evolving from a single rewards node operating at a time, which can be fired and replaced at any time via a hard fork performed by the users of the network if they collectively choose to do so, toward a softer voting mechanism which will instead allow users to continually vote to elect a consortium of operators for rewards nodes.
 Further streamlining third party funding of web nodes is also planned.